aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

     // The path to the documents directory string dataDir = RunExamples.GetDataDir_AsposePdf_SecuritySignatures();

-    // Open the PDF document from the specified file using (var document = new Aspose.Pdf.Document(dataDir + "SimpleResume.pdf")) {
+    // Open the document
+    using (var document = new Aspose.Pdf.Document(dataDir + "SimpleResume.pdf"))
+    {
         // Create an instance of PdfFileSignature for working with signatures in the document using (var signature = new Aspose.Pdf.Facades.PdfFileSignature(document))
         {
             var pkcs = new Aspose.Pdf.Forms.PKCS7(pfxFilePath, password);
-            // Create TimestampSettings settings.
+            // Create TimestampSettings settings
             var timestampSettings = new Aspose.Pdf.TimestampSettings("https://freetsa.org/tsr", string.Empty); // User/Password can be omitted
             pkcs.TimestampSettings = timestampSettings;
             System.Drawing.Rectangle rect = new System.Drawing.Rectangle(100, 100, 200, 100);
             // Create any of the three signature types signature.Sign(1, "Signature Reason", "Contact", "Location", true, rect, pkcs);
-            // Save output PDF file
+            // Save the document
             signature.Save(dataDir + "DigitallySignWithTimeStamp_out.pdf");
         }
     }